pulumi/docs/pulumi-hugo/themes/default/content/blog/announcing-crossguard-preview/index.md

 * [Policy SDK](https://github.com/pulumi/pulumi-policy) to express custom policies using TypeScript or JavaScript
 * [Run Policy Packs locally]({{< relref "/docs/guides/crossguard/get-started#running-locally" >}}) using the `--policy-pack` flag, available to all users
 * [AWSGuard](https://github.com/pulumi/pulumi-awsguard) codifies best practices for AWS
-* [Enforce Policy Packs]({{< relref "/docs/guides/crossguard/get-started#enforcing-a-policy-pack" >}}) across your organization or particular stacks in the Pulumi Console, for Team and Enterprise users
+* [Enforce Policy Packs]({{< relref "/docs/guides/crossguard/get-started#enforcing-a-policy-pack" >}}) across your organization or particular stacks in the Pulumi Service, for Team and Enterprise users
-* View policy errors and Policy Packs for an update in the Pulumi Console
+* View policy errors and Policy Packs for an update in the Pulumi Service

 ## Pulumi CrossGuard for Everyone